casper-network/docs-archive/implementation/serialization-standard.rst

 * hash: A hash over the body of the Block.
 * header: The header of the block that contains information about the contents of the block with additional metadata.
-* body: The body of the block contains the proposer of the block and hashes of deploys and transfers contained within it.
+* body: The block's body contains the proposer of the block and hashes of deploys and transfers contained within it.

 Block hash
 ~~~~~~~~~~~